tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > Content Shifting is the process of taking content from one context--as in, a specific website or application--and shifting it to another location.

 Diesem Phänomen kann man ablehnend begegnen.
-Aufzuhalten ist diese Entwicklung aber nicht: Zu einfach machen es Applikationen wie Readability und Instapaper, Pocket und Evernote Internaten Inhalte hier zu finden und dort zu neuen Kollektionen zusammenzufügen.
+Aufzuhalten ist die Entwicklung aber nicht: Zu einfach machen es Applikationen wie Readability und Instapaper, Pocket und Evernote Internauten Inhalte hier zu finden und dort zu neuen Kollektionen zusammenzufügen.

 > Content Shifting makes it easier for new Audiences to discover your content.